PantelisAndrianakis/Breezy/documentation/types/maps.md

 # Maps

 A `map<K,V>` associates **keys** with **values** - a phone book, a cache, a set of counters.
-Breezy's map is an open-addressing hash table (Swiss-style control bytes) keyed by `int` or `string`, with any value type.
+Breezy's map is an open-addressing hash table (Swiss-style control bytes) keyed by any integer type, `string`, an `enum`, or an object, with any value type.
 Keys and values that are objects are reference-counted automatically, and a map caught in a reference cycle is reclaimed by the cycle collector.

 ← [Back to the guide](../guide.md)